tuftsrchuff/hanoi_DIARC/README.md

 For executing in sim-to-real, only the ReachPick wrapper is set up to handle that.
 It uses the alive_reset parameter in its wrapper to make the reset a real position in space, instead of a hard reset in simulation.

+The observation space uses Mujoco's robot0_proprio-state and object-state.
+The wrappers can be found in the diarc_rl.py file in the main function (`env = GymWrapper(env, keys=['robot0_proprio-state', 'object-state'])`).

 ## Troubleshooting
 ### Mujoco Errors